15 Cheapest Universities in Michigan for International Students

 Walsh College is a business school that offers 20 bachelor’s and master’s degrees, as well as double degree programs and joint programs in collaboration with other universities.
 However, students will only have access to bachelor’s studies in case they have already completed credits at another university or have an associate’s degree.
 This college prepares students by combining classes, work experience, and experiential learning and has flexible modalities, which include 100% online, on-campus, and hybrid.
 Its main campus is located in Trenton, but there are other two centers in Michigan.

-5. Western Michigan University
+6. Western Michigan University

 Western Michigan University is one of the most high-regarded universities in the region.
 It offers an innovative educational approach where students get to have a deeper understanding of themselves and society.
 The university defines success as being competent in this ever-changing world, which is why it trains students to have the necessary knowledge they need in their field of choice.

-6. Northern Michigan University
+7. Eastern Michigan University

 Northern Michigan University was primarily an institution for education and teacher training.
 More than 100 years after its establishment, it now offers diverse programs ranging from undergraduate to postgraduate courses.
 The university provides a warm learning environment for both domestic and international students.

-7. Central Michigan University
+9. Central Michigan University

 Central Michigan University (CMU) is one of the leading public research institutions in the state of Michigan.
 In fact, the university is home to quite a number of research centers and institutes that have top-notch facilities.
 CMU also takes pride in its diverse and inclusive community, welcoming students and staff of different backgrounds and cultures.

-8. Grand Valley State University
+12. Grand Valley State University

 Grand Valley State University is one of the United States’ most extensive universities, welcoming tens of thousands of students and employees.
 Around 140 majors and programs are offered every year to students.
 It has several campuses and regional centers across Michigan: Allendale, Grand Rapids, Holland (Michigan), Battle Creek, Detroit, Muskegon, and Traverse City.
 Campus life is also vibrant, with no less than 300 active student organizations in the university.

-9. Ferris State University
+13. Ferris State University

 Located in the upper part of Michigan, Ferris State University (FSU) is a federally-funded institution that was established in the late nineteenth century.
 Undergoing much change in infrastructure, FSU became one of the largest universities in the nation with 20 campuses nationwide.
 Following the major academic trend, many courses offered by Ferris have become available online, and even now, various graduate programs and certificates are still offered by its academic colleges and specialized departments.

-14. Madonna University
+14. Cleary University

-15. Cornerstone University
+15. Davenport University

 Cheap Master's Colleges and Universities in Michigan for International Students